ggPMXdevelopment/ggPMX/README.md

                    format='report')
 ```

-The Rmarkdown (.Rmd) file is the “template”.
+The Rmarkdown (.Rmd) file is the ???template???.
 The user can modify the
 Rmarkdown file as desired (ex: changing the size of some figures) and
 save the modified file.
 The new template can be used with the following
 command: